Table of Contents[Hide][Show]

 My kids started learning to ski at different ages and I found they all picked it up fairly quickly.
 So don’t stress about age, just sign them up for a beginner ski/snowboard package, which usually includes a group lesson, rental equipment and beginner lift ticket for the day.

 The industry understands it’s important to get kids hooked on skiing early.
-January is Learn to Ski and Snowboard Month, and there are great deals on learn to ski and snowboard packages across the country.
+January is Learn to Ski and Snowboard Month, and there are great learn to ski and snowboard packages across the country.

 Read More: When You Need a Break from the Slopes, Try Snowshoeing with Kids!

 Taking the kids skiing for the first time seems monumental.
 I know, I’ve been there.
 Learning to ski in my 20s was easy.
 I picked out the perfect outfit, took a lesson from the cutest ski instructor and then drank a cocktail.
 My glamorous ski days started late and ended early.